-The IEEE Life Members' Fellowship in Electrical History supports one year of full-time graduate work or one year of post-doctoral research for a scholar in this field who has received his or her Ph.D. within the past four years in the history of IEEE's designated fields.
+The IEEE Fellowship in the History of Electrical and Computing Technology supports one year of full-time graduate work or one year of post-doctoral research for a scholar in this field who has received his or her Ph.D. within the past four years in the history of IEEE's designated fields.
 These are defined per IEEE Bylaw I-104.11 as: Engineering, Computer Sciences and Information Technology, Physical Sciences, Biological and Medical Sciences, Mathematics, Technical Communications, Education, Management, and Law and Policy.
 This work should be carried out at a college or university of recognized standing.
 The stipend is $17,000, with a research budget of up to $3,000.
-The IEEE Fellowship in History of Electrical and Computing Technology is funded by the IEEE Life Members’ Committee and supports historical research in any area covered by an IEEE Society.
+The IEEE Fellowship in the History of Electrical and Computing Technology is funded by the IEEE Life Members’ Committee and supports historical research in any area covered by an IEEE Society.
 IEEE has thirty-eight separate Societies and seven technical Councils covering a broad range of electrical and computing engineering.
 For a complete list, see the IEEE Society Descriptions page.

 Reimbursable research expenses include economy-class travel to visit archives, libraries, historical sites, or academic conferences, either to hear papers or to present one’s own work.
 Hotel stay, meals while traveling, copying costs, reprints of scholarly articles, and books directly pertaining to research are reimbursable.
 Any research trip expected to cost more than US$1,000 must be approved in advance by IEEE History Center staff.
 Examples of non-reimbursable expenses include, but are not limited to: licensing fees for images for book version of thesis, computers or computer peripherals, digital cameras, clothing, and office supplies.